U.S. and Canada reach a deal to close a popular but unofficial border crossing

 Many of those migrants initially came to the U.S. at the southern border and were bused to New York City.
 But tens of thousands have since found themselves in limbo -- unable to work legally, or to send money back to their relatives in Venezuela and other countries in Latin America and beyond.

+"We couldn't just shut down Roxham Road.
+People would've looked for other places to cross.
+That's why we chose to modernize the Safe Third Country Agreement," Trudeau said at the joint press conference.

-As part of the deal, Canada has also agreed to accept an additional 15,000 migrants per year from the Western Hemisphere.
+As part of the deal, Canada has also agreed to provide "access to legal pathways" for an additional 15,000 migrants per year from Latin America and the Caribbean, according to the Department of Homeland Security.

+"We will increase the number of asylum-seekers who we accept from the Western Hemisphere to compensate for closing these irregular crossings," Trudeau said in French through an interpreter.

 "Asylum seekers flee violent conditions to build better futures for themselves and their families—they undergo extreme journeys across thousands of miles in search of safety and relief," said Murad Awawdeh, the executive director of the New York Immigration Coalition, in a statement.
 "To now restrict the movement of asylum seekers is to recklessly endanger their lives."